todomagichere/Sylius-Standard/README.md

 The simplest way to deploy your Sylius store via Docker is via `docker-compose.prod.yml` configuration file.
 To do that you need to install [Docker](https://docs.docker.com/get-docker/) on your VPS and define `MYSQL_PASSWORD` environment.
-Then execute `docker compose -f docker-compose.prod.yml up -d` command in your terminal.
+Then execute `docker-compose -f docker-compose.prod.yml up -d` command in your terminal.
 The `MYSQL_PASSWORD` env will be automatically applied to the rest of the config.

 > When using a Virtual Private Server (VPS) we recommend having at least 2GB of RAM memory